MDHetrick/Credit_Risk_Analysis/README.md

   - **Balanced Random Forest Classifier:** 0.7885
   - **Easy Ensemble Classifier:** 0.9317
 ### Confusion Matrices
--  Based on the confusion matrices, the model that has the least falsely classified high risk is the easy ensemble classifier with 8 high risk misclassified as low risk
+-  Based on the confusion matrices, the the easy ensemble classifier model has the fewest falsely classified
   - **Random OverSampling Model:**
 ```
 array([[  72,   29],